neteleven/sap-cx-amplience/docs/hybris/configuration.md

 ## Amplience Locale Mapping

 A mapping between the locale used in Amplience and SAP CX.
-When JSON and HTML is saven in SAP CX, this is done in the SAP CX locale.
+The SAP CX locale is used when JSON and HTML is persisted.

 * __Amplience Locale:__ Code of locale in Amplience
 * __SAP CX Locale:__ Code of locale in SAP CX